 She works with reed and other natural fibers for some of her woven art.
 She enjoys weaving colorful complex patterns.

 She also makes hand-painted and woven baskets and sculptures using archival paper and acrylic paints.
-For these pieces she uses a pasta machine to cut the paper into 1/4 inch weavers.
+For these pieces she uses a machine to cut the paper into 1/4 and 1/8 inch weavers.
 Once they are woven, she embellishes the pieces using her jewelry components or vintage jewelry pieces; some of the jewelry can even be removed and worn and then put back on the art.